sav-che/TL-2/Authors/Elbert, Johannes (Eugen Wilhelm) {std. Elbert}.md

-> [!cite] BHL link: this entry starts at [page 298](https://www.biodiversitylibrary.org/item/103835#page/308/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 298](https://www.biodiversitylibrary.org/page/33260286) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Elbert, Johannes \[Eugen Wilhelm\] (1878-1915), German botanist and geologist-geographer, born 1878 at Koppenbrügge near Hameln, visited the Malay archipelago twice, conducted in 1914 a geological expedition to the Cameroons, was interned in Spain after the outbreak of the war, died 13 Oct 1915 at Granada having suffered from sleeping sickness. (*Elbert*).
+Elbert, Johannes \[Eugen Wilhelm\] (1878-1915), German botanist and geologist-geographer, born 1878 at Koppenbrügge near Hameln, visited the Malay archipelago twice, conducted in 1914 a geological expedition to the Cameroons, was interned in Spain after the outbreak of the war, died 13 Oct 1915 at Granada having suffered from sleeping sickness.
+**Abbreviated name**: *Elbert*

 #### Herbarium and types